New Jersey Turnpike: 1950s to 1980s

 Old format of the sign which had been typical at non-freeway entrances to the turnpike; this one is at exit 3.
 This sign was replaced by a generic entry sign in 2024.

-With the turnpike completed, traffic increased beyond expectations, which prompted planning for two widenings in 1955. the first of these would widen the segment of roadway and from four lanes to an eight-lane, dual-dual setup (2-2-2-2, two express carriageways and two local carriageways in each direction) between exit 10 and exit 14.
-The second widening would add one lane in each direction from exit 4 and exit 10, making for a total of six lanes combined.
-On April 4, 1956, the widening between exit 10 and exit 14 was completed, also as part of this project, exit 14 was rebuilt from a standard exit that served US 1-9 into the 8.2 mi Newark Bay Extension, though only the stretch between exit 14 on the mainline and exit 14A.
-On May 25 of that year, the widening between exit 4 and exit 10 was completed, along with this came the 6 mi Pearl Harbor Memorial extension and its interchange with the mainline.
+With the turnpike completed, traffic increased beyond expectations, which prompted planning for two widenings in 1955.
+The first of these would widen the segment of roadway between exit 10 and exit 14 from four lanes to an eight-lane, dual-dual setup (2-2-2-2, two express carriageways and two local carriageways in each direction).
+The second widening added a third lane in each direction between exit 4 and exit 10, making for a total of six lanes combined.
+On April 4, 1956, the widening between exit 10 and exit 14 was completed.
+Also as part of this project, exit 14 was rebuilt from a standard exit that served US 1-9 into the 8.2 mi Newark Bay Extension.
+On May 25 of that year, the widening between exit 4 and exit 10 was completed, along with this came the 6 mi Pearl Harbor Memorial Extension linking exit 6 on the mainline with the Delaware River-Turnpike Toll Bridge and Pennsylvania Turnpike.

 In 1958, a part of the turnpike was designated as I-95.
 In addition, a short part of the southern segment was signed as I-295, and the Newark Bay Extension was signed as I-78.